StarkNightsWatch/starknet-peer-review/README.md

 Please read [our contribution guidelines](docs/CONTRIBUTING.md), and thank you for being involved!

 ## Authors & contributors

-The original setup of this repository is by [Abdelhamid Bakhta <@abdelhamidbakhta>](https://github.com/StarkNightsWatch).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/StarkNightsWatch/starknet-peer-review/contributors).